bbahar/awesome-notebookLM-prompts/README.md

     Special: "Dark mode (black background) – used for slides that need emphasis"
   Typography:
     Headings: "English sans-serif (e.g., Helvetica Now, Inter).
 Bold and decoratively positioned."
     Body: "(the language what users requested in the prompt) Gothic typeface.
 Small size with generous letter spacing and line height."
-But the language should be what users said in the prompt. so not nessecery in japanese.
+But the language should be what users said in the prompt.
   Common Layout Rules:
     Navigation: "Place a small section number and title such as '01.
 INTRODUCTION' in the top-left (or top-right) of every slide."
     Grid: "Use a strict grid system to align elements."